 Northern Life

 Don’s extensive archive showcases the daily lives of Boltonians, including some of his friends.
-As with many photographers, Don’s work is inspired by his personal experiences, which is evident in his images.
-At British Culture Archive, we firmly believe that Don’s work is on par with some of the greatest British documentary photography from the 20th century.
+Like many photographers, Don’s work is inspired by his personal experiences, which is evident in his images.
+At British Culture Archive, we firmly believe Don’s work is on par with some of the greatest British documentary photography from the 20th century.
 His powerful and, at times, humorous images all share the story of life in a northern town.

 Photo © Don Tonge.